cisagov/get.gov/pages/help/help_faq.md

 Get more help [adding or removing domain managers](https://get.gov/help/domain-management/#add-a-domain-manager-to-your-.gov-domain).

 <span id="do-not-see-my-domain"></span>
-## I don’t see my domain when I sign in to the registrar.
+## Why don't I see my domain when I sign in to the registrar.
 If you had a .gov account prior to November 2023, **you can’t use your old credentials to access the new registrar**.
 You’ll need to [create a Login.gov account](https://login.gov/help/get-started/create-your-account/){.usa-link--external} with the same email address you used to sign in to the old registrar.
 That will ensure that you have access to your domains.

 If you need help finding the email address you used in the past, email us at help@get.gov.

 <span id="renew-domain"></span>
-## I need to renew my domain. / My domain is about to expire.
+## My domain is about to expire.
+How can I renew my domain
 As part of launching our new registrar, we extended expiration dates for .gov domains in good standing for one year. **Domains in good standing will not expire before November 1, 2024**.

 If you received an email that your domain is about to expire, that notification is outdated.
 We are rebuilding our renewal/expiration process.
 We’ll keep domain managers updated on our progress.